-The exact cause of polycystic ovary syndrome (PCOS) is unknown.
+The exact cause of polycystic ovary syndrome (PCOS) is not known.

 - hormone imbalance